A Review of Jopen Key Comet II: Or, “When she was bad, she was horrid. But when she was good, she was very good indeed.”

 The discomfort grew to much for me.
 I eventually gave up and packed the Comet II away, mentally preparing myself to write a very sad review.

 But then I did something smart.
-I read The Gritty Woman’s review on the Comet II wand.
-In it, she mentions that the Comet’s matte silicone finish causes drag (read: friction) and this can be really uncomfortable.
+I read a (now deleted) review on the Jopen G Comet II wand.
+In it, they mentioned that the Comet’s matte silicone finish causes drag (read: friction) and this can be really uncomfortable.
 The solution?
 A *ton* of lube.
-She also mentions that kneeling may be more comfortable than lying down on your back.
+They also mentioned that kneeling may be more comfortable than lying down on your back.

 So that’s what I did.
 I poured much more lube on the Comet II than I usually would and then sat up on my knees.